-Eligibility of transfer credit will be determined by the Academic Program Coordinator.
-It is recommended that students petition prior to their first semester in order to plan their academic program accurately.
-Transfer petitions for previous work will not be accepted in the student's final semester unless the transfer course is being taken in the final semester.
+The eligibility of transfer credits from accredited institutions will be determined by the Academic Director.
+Students are encouraged to submit a transfer credit petition before their first semester to ensure accurate planning of their academic program.
+Transfer petitions for prior coursework will not be accepted during the final semester unless the transfer course is being taken in that semester.